ben-allen/locale-extensions/README.md

 ## Privacy and Security Considerations

 There are two competing requirements at play when localizing content in the potentially hostile web environment.
-One is the need to make content and applications accessible and usable in as broad a range of linguistic and cultural contexts as possible.
+One is the need to make content accessible to and usable by people from as wide a range of linguistic and cultural contexts as possible.
 The other, equally important, is the need to preserve the safety and privacy of users.
 Often these two pressures appear diametrically opposed, since content negotiation necessarily requires revealing information about users.

 The [Mitigating Browser Fingerprinting in Web Specifications](https://www.w3.org/TR/fingerprinting-guidance/#fingerprinting-mitigation-levels-of-success) W3C document identifies the following key elements for fingerprint mitigation: